turintech/assignment-demo/README.md

 - On push to `main`, a Docker image is built and pushed to GitHub Container Registry using GitHub Actions.

 ---

-For debugging, edit code in `app/` and restart the container if needed.

----